TuckWai97/Assist-Capacity-Exchange-Development/README.md

 5. Go to [http://127.0.0.1:8000/list/](http://127.0.0.1:8000/list/) to view the bug list with link for each bug.

 #### Navigation of the Django website:
-- Home page: Landing page with 2 buttons, `Register Bug` and `Bug List`, style with Bootstrap 5.
+- :sparkles:Home page:sparkles:(optional): Landing page with 2 buttons, `Register Bug` and `Bug List`, style with Bootstrap 5.
 - Bug register page: Bug field with `Description`, `Bug type`, `Date reported` and `Status` that style with Django crispy form and Bootstrap 5.
    - `description` has short hint that describes the input field, `Text description of bug` in the text field.